Personal Loan Fees Explained: Your Guide

 What it is

-A fee charged if you repay your loan before the end of the agreed term.
+An early repayment fee may apply if a borrower repays their loan before the end of the agreed loan term.

 Key considerations